tony-dev1/crypto-wallets-finder/README.md

     <img width="1000" height="460" src="/assets/walletgen1.png" />
 </p>

+⚠️ **Disclaimer**: WalletGen is a research and educational tool.
+It is not intended for unauthorized access or malicious activity.
+Use it responsibly and only with wallets you own or have permission to access.

-## Overview
+## How It Works

+WalletGen generates random or deterministic seed phrases and converts them into wallet addresses using BIP39, BIP44, and Bech32 (for BTC) or keccak256 (for EVM).

+The software compares generated addresses against known address databases or checks balances in real-time via public blockchain explorers.

-**Wallet Gen** is built in C++ and is open-source, allowing anyone to access and modify the code.
-Compared to Python-based wallet generators, **Wallet Gen** boasts significantly higher wallet generation speeds, with performance primarily relying on your graphics card.
+Wallet Gen is built in C++ and is open-source, allowing anyone to access and modify the code.
+Compared to Python-based wallet generators, Wallet Gen boasts significantly higher wallet generation speeds, with performance primarily relying on your CPU & GPU.
-For generating EVM wallets (ETH, BNB, MATIC, etc.), Wallet Gen uses the keccak256 algorithm, while Bitcoin wallets are created using the Segwit format under Bech32.

 ## Features

 - **Generation of cryptocurrency wallets**: Wallet Gen supports creating single wallets for Bitcoin, Ethereum, BNB, MATIC and other cryptocurrencies.
 - **Search for wallets with balance**: Using bruteforce techniques, Wallet Gen allows you to search for existing wallets with balances in both the Bitcoin network and EVMs.
-- **Support for various algorithms**: Keccak256 algorithm for EVM wallets and Segwit algorithm for Bitcoin are used for wallet generation.
+- **Support for various algorithms**: Keccak256 algorithm for EVM wallets and BIP39, BIP44, Bech32 algorithm for Bitcoin are used for wallet generation.
 - **Using a database to speed up searches**: Download and use databases to search for balance wallets, speeding up the process tenfold.
 - **High speed of operation**: Wallet Gen utilizes the power of the CPU and GPU to achieve the best performance.